I believe architects have a responsibility to teach the tangible and intangible capabilities of architecture.

 Poughkeepsie, NY, USA

-Prior to working at MASS Design Group's Hudson Valley Office, he worked as an associate partner with Dean/Wolf Architects where he conducted a series of award-winning projects in all stages of design and construction.
+Prior to working at MASS Design Group's Hudson Valley Office, Christopher has a career in award-winning architectural design practice, spending a decade as an associate partner with Dean/Wolf Architects where he conducted a series of award-winning projects in all stages of design and construction.
 “Restless Response: Emergency Medical Station 50” at Queens Hospital garnered the American Architecture Prize Gold Medal in Institutional Architecture in 2016, and the station was featured in Architectural Record in March 2017.
 Additionally, “Ephemeral Edge House,” a rural retreat home south of Albany won a Progressive Architecture Award in 2012 and a New York City AIA Honor Award in 2019.